AI Agents

 TL;DR:

-• TIBBIR (Ribbita), linked to Ribbit Capital's Micky Malka, is positioned as a flagship beneficiary
+• TIBBIR is positioned as a flagship beneficiary given its existing economy loop and Ribbit Capital infrastructure

 The Problem with AI Agents Today

-We have been building increasingly sophisticated AI brains while leaving them economically helpless.
+Key Insight: We have been building increasingly sophisticated AI brains while leaving them economically helpless.
 An agent can negotiate a deal in theory.
 It just cannot send or receive money to make that deal real.
+The Revenue Network is the first serious attempt to solve this at scale.

 What the Revenue Network Actually Does